tianyhe/py4e_exercises/README.md

-# py4e
+# py4e_exercises
-Python Exercises created by Rico
+A repository to store all Python For Everybody Specialization exercises.